-Deep Cleaning in Denville, NJ
+Deep Dental Cleaning in Livingston, NJ

 As a periodontal specialist, Dr. Alan Rothstein uses deep cleaning as an initial step in addressing gingivitis and gum disease.
 Deep cleaning, also known as scaling and root planing, is a non-surgical procedure that removes dental plaque and tartar that cause inflammation of the gums and periodontal disease.

-The Deep Cleaning Process
+Dental Deep Cleaning Process

 During dental exams, it often comes to our attention that a patient is suffering from gingivitis or periodontal disease.
 In some situations, depending on the current condition of the teeth and gums, we may advise the patient to undergo a deep cleaning treatment.